 First Connections – A project of our Early Identification and Intervention strategy

+Key Partners: First 5 LA is working in partnership with six community-based organizations to increase timely access to developmental screenings and early intervention services.
+For implementation, these providers receive the support of a training and technical assistance provider.
 The success of the First Connections program is attributed to the following agencies’ commitment and dedication to testing and refining strategies that strengthen EII practices within their agencies.

-Allies for Every Child (formerly Westside Children’s Center) provides thousands of at-risk children and their families with critical, high-quality early education programs, interventions to strengthen families at risk of abusing or neglecting their children, foster care and adoption services, and a range of vital, integrated services, including developmental screenings/advocacy, parenting classes and pediatric health consultations.
+Allies for Every Child (formerly Westside Children’s Center) provides thousands of at risk children and their families with critical, high-quality early education programs, interventions to strengthen families at risk of abusing or neglecting their children, foster care and adoption services, and a range of vital, integrated services, including developmental screenings/advocacy, parenting classes and pediatric health consultations.

 AltaMed Health Services Corporation provides pediatric care, developmental screening and referrals to regional centers and other community supports.
 AltaMed uses health information technology capabilities to prompt staff in implementing and tracking developmental screening results.
 Since the launch of the First Connections program in 2014, AltaMed has noted a dramatic increase in their screening rates.
 After implementing the Hablamos Juntos parent education program in 2017, AltaMed observed an increase in children’s language and communication skills.